 Once the chutney is ready, you can remove the pan from the heat and allow it to cool completely in the pan.
 You will notice it thicken as it cools in the pan.
 After it has cooled completely, you can transfer it into an air-tight container and store it in the fridge.
 I tend to put it into two separate containers.
 One for everyday use and one for use after the first one has been used up.

 The chutney will last up to 3 months in a fridge.
-Enjoy it with a variety of foods, including as a side to some paratha.
+Enjoy it with a variety of foods, including as a side to my leftover lentil flatbread.
 My daughter enjoys hers on a piece of rice cake as a snack.

 I use my chutney as a marinade.
 Try to thin it with a little water and marinate your chicken with it for about half an hour and then barbecue it.
 I am certain you will thoroughly enjoy it.